openmoh/openmohaa/docs/markdown/04-coding/01-compiling.md

 Compiling debug binaries will result in a `-dbg` suffix appended to the name of the binaries to avoid mixing debug/release code.

 > [!NOTE]
-> OpenMoHAA is loosely coupled libcurl, meaning the library is not required for the game to work normally.
-Currently it only checks for update, but in the future some features may be introduced that require it.
+> OpenMoHAA is loosely coupled to libcurl, meaning the library is not required for the game to work normally.
+Currently it only checks for update, it can be used for more features.

 ## Compiling for Linux